thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-1/06-intro-to-controllers.notes.md

 #Controllers

+* Read the intro, then walk through parts of john-papas guide.
 * Have students read up to the first exercise.
 * Check for understanding...
 * Demo a simple controller in a base application using 'controller as' syntax.